kube-rs/website/docs/controllers/testing.md

 }
 ```

-!!! note "Context and Document constructors omitted"

-    Test functions to create the rest of the reconciler context and a test document used by a reconciler are not shown, see [controller-rs/fixtures.rs](https://github.com/kube-rs/controller-rs/blob/main/src/fixtures.rs) for a relatively small `Context`.
-Note that the more things you pass in to your reconciler the larger your `Context` will be, and the more stuff you will want to mock.
+Effectively, this is an exercise in running two futures together (one in a task), and one in the main test fn, then joining at the end.

-In this test we **want to verify** that:
+In this test we are effectively **verifying** that:

 1. reconcile ran successfully in the given scenario
 2. apiserver handler saw all expected messages